Harvest MCP server

 npm run build

-Use the log_time function with natural language descriptions:
+Use the log_time command with natural language to create time entries:

 Regular time entries: